M2JT/Charge-Finder/README.md

 # charge-finder

 ## Background & Objective
 We all know how annoying it can be when our devices run out of battery, especially when we are out and about.
 Picture this: you forgot to charge your phone/laptop last night, but you’ve got a full day of outdoor work ahead.
 That’s why ChargeFinder is here.
-It is a handy app that saves you from the dreaded “low battery anxiety.”
+It is a handy app that saves you from the dreaded "low battery anxiety."
 With ChargeFinder, you can quickly locate nearby spots where you can grab a shared power bank for a quick charge.

 ## Features
 ### Home Page